Skip to main content

 (1) The MCO receives a written medical dispute involving a medical treatment reimbursement request relating to the delivery of medical services that have been approved by the MCO pursuant to standard treatment guidelines, pathways, or presumptive authorization guidelines.

-(2) The MCO receives a written medical dispute involving a medical treatment reimbursement request relating to the delivery of medical services for a condition that is not allowed in the claim, and the issue of the allowance of the additional condition is not pending before the bureau or industrial commission.
+(2) The MCO receives a written medical dispute involving a medical treatment reimbursement request clearly relating to the delivery of medical services for a condition that is not allowed in the claim, and the issue of the allowance of the additional condition is not pending before the bureau or industrial commission.

 (1) An ADR IME will be limited to issues relating to medical treatment disputes, and will not include extent of disability issues.
 An ADR IME will not be conducted at the request of an employer and does not substitute for an examination permitted under section 4123.651 of the Revised Code.

-Last updated January 29, 2024 at 2:02 PM
+Last updated June 18, 2024 at 3:47 PM

 Supplemental Information